hyseneim/cloud-application-starter/README.md

 ```

 ### After Start
-Use Postman collection to enjoy services! :D
+Install Postman and import my collection of services (placed on root of the project).
+Request access token and use it to call the hello world service :)

+Enjoy! :D